criswell/git-circle/README.md

                         commands support this)
   -d DATE, --date DATE  Limit responses to just those from a certain date,
-                        format YYYY-MM-DD (not all commands support this)
+                        format YYYY-MM-DD (not all commands support this) -y, --yes             Automatically answer all queries with a 'yes'
 ```

 ## git-circle Commands